-In this book you will find step-by-step instructions including layouts and boarders.
+In this book, you will find step-by-step instructions including layouts and borders.
 You will also find how to trace and measure, using a grid system, and how to mechanically enlarge the patterns.
 There are 4 framing and installation methods included.

 For patterns and more

 One of my favorite websites to go to when I'm looking for free to download patterns, tips, or advice is Spectrum Glass.

 Sign up with your name and email address and explore all the projects you can make.
 You can purchase glass, tools, see completed projects, and download Score, their magazine for stained glass.

 My son Garth loves frogs.
 I've made special glass pieces for each of my three sons, and used the pattern you see on the right for Garth's Mr. Ribbit.